chris-wedesist/mobile_app/lib/security/desist-mobile-security/docs/README.md

 ## 📚 Documentation Overview

-This comprehensive documentation provides everything needed to understand, deploy, maintain, and use the DESIST! mobile security platform.
+This comprehensive documentation provides everything needed to understand, deploy, maintain, and use the DESIST! mobile security platform with production-ready deployment infrastructure.

 ## 🗂️ Documentation Structure